 Typically, you would want to apply in the last step of your routine, somewhere before or after moisturizing.
 This is to ensure that all the humectants and moisture remain trapped under the surface layer of your skin and keep all the good things in.

 But for those of you in need of reminding, the general order of your skincare routine consists of:

 Cleanser, toner, serum/ essence, moisturizer, and then facial oil.

 So, is it necessary to incorporate facial oils to your skincare routine?
 My answer is: not really.
 But if you’re looking to give your skin a little more TLC, definitely consider using them!
 But I suggest you definitely do your research before deciding to invest in any of them, cause not all oils benefit the skin and you don’t want to invest $100 oils for them to not work on your skin.
 Find what works for you!
 When used properly, you’ll find that it definitely makes a difference to the look and feel of your skin.

 Interested?
 Here’s a few recommendations for facial oils suiting your skin type.

 FOR ALL SKIN TYPES

-For more awesome tips and detailed information about facial oils, check out our video below!
+For more awesome tips on how to use facial oil in your routine, check out our video below!

 Head over to more information and product recommendations: youtube.com/c/BeautyWithin